 |Camera controls||Built-in camera shutter and microphone/camera off button||Built-in camera shutter and microphone/camera off button|

 If what you want is a suitable Echo device for your bedside or office desk, you might be better off picking up an Echo Dot with Clock.
-True, the speakers in the Dot are not quite as good as the Show 5 (2nd Gen), but the LED clock is less "in your face."
+True, the speakers in the Dot are not quite as good as the Show 5, but the LED clock is less "in your face."
 There is no camera to worry about (physical switch notwithstanding).
 Plus, the Dot with Clock is less expensive than the Echo Show 5.

-However, if you want a really nice side table or bedside Echo device with the ability to monitor your smart home security, get text responses to the weather and time, and catch a few videos, the Echo Show 5 (2nd Gen) is a great device.
-The Echo Show 5 (2nd Gen) is priced where it's almost an impulse buy, and like the Dots, it is often bundled with other smart home products for even more savings.
+However, if you want a really nice side table or bedside Echo device with the ability to monitor your smart home security, get text responses to the weather and time, and catch a few videos, the Echo Show 5 (3rd Gen) is a great device.
+The Echo Show 5 is priced where it's almost an impulse buy, and like the Dots, you can often find it bundled with other smart home products for even more savings.

-Ever since the original Echo Show 8 came out nearly two years ago, we have called it the Goldilocks of smart screen devices.
+Ever since the original Echo Show 8 came out nearly two years ago, we have called it the Goldilocks of smart screen devices, and the 2nd Gen model remains "just right."
 Not only does it sit physically between the Echo Show 10 (3rd Gen) and the Echo Show 5 (2nd Gen), but it seems to have made the right tradeoffs when it comes to its specs between those devices.

-The speakers on the Show 8 (2nd Gen) (two 2-inch speakers at 10W per channel) are still pretty good for their size and better than the single 1.7-inch, 4W speaker available on the Show 5 (2nd Gen).
-At 1280x800 resolution, the Show 8 (2nd Gen) also has a significantly better screen resolution than the Show 5 (2nd Gen) at 960x480, which should translate into sharper images on your video calls, when viewing streaming media, and while browsing personal photos.
+The speakers on the Show 8 (2nd Gen) (two 2-inch speakers at 10W per channel) are still pretty good for their size and better than the single 1.75-inch, 4W speaker available on the Show 5 (3rd Gen).
+At 1280x800 resolution, the Show 8 (2nd Gen) also has a significantly better screen resolution than the Show 5 (3rd Gen) at 960x480, which should translate into sharper images on your video calls, when viewing streaming media, and while browsing personal photos.

 Amazon Echo Show 5 vs. 8: Which smaller Show should you get?